 - Using hold keyframes

-It's the center of all your transformations in After Effects, but also it's a great thing to animate if you're trying to create a Ken Burns style movement across still images.
-There's Motion Sketch, where you get to hand-draw your own animation path.
+It's the center of all your transformations in After Effects, but also it's a great thing to animate if you're trying to create a Ken Burns-style movement across still images.
+There's Motion Sketch, where you get to hand draw your own animation path.
 There's Smoother, where you get to smooth out kinks in that motion path.
 There's Auto Orient, where you can have layers automatically rotate to follow your motion path.
-And then there's also really nice things, like Roving Keyframes, a little known feature to control the speed across the complex motion path with just the start and end keyframes.
-There's other nice things in After Effects like Motion Blur, the ability to automatically blur objects depending on their movement.
+And then, there's also really nice things like Roving Keyframes, a little-known feature to control the speed across a complex motion path with just the start and end keyframes.
+There's other nice things in After Effects, like Motion Blur, the ability to automatically blur objects depending on their movement.